 The sample size refers to the number of individual pieces of data collected in a survey.
-The sample size is important in determining the accuracy and reliability of a survey's findings.
+It is important in determining the accuracy and reliability of a survey's findings.
 In order to have sufficient statistical power, besides the population number, you must also think about how much error can be tolerated and how confident you want to be in your results.

 In this table, you will find the exact amount of responses you need based on the confidence level or margin of error.

-For this calculator, we used a 95% confidence level and a 5% margin of error.
 If you're looking for ways to increase your survey response rate: take a look at these 34 tips.
 You'll find this calculator in tip number 8.